Training & School Support

 - no time wasted travelling to a venue.

-We can offer training in all aspects of English for both primary and secondary schools.
+We can offer training in all aspects of primary and secondary English.
 All of our training is tailored to the needs of the individuals or groups that we work with and can be a series of sessions, a whole day, half day or staff meeting.
 Alongside training sessions, we can also offer on-going focused projects for a school or group of schools.
-We are based in Devon so where suitable, some of our No Nonsense training can be undertaken via WebEx to make it more cost effective.
+We are based in Devon so, where suitable, some of our training can be undertaken remotely to make it more cost effective.

-Please see the key areas of training we can offer.
-If what you are interested in is not there, please contact us to discuss your requirements.
+Please see below for the key areas we can offer.
+If what you are interested in is not there, do contact us as we can deliver bespoke training in all things English.
+Email email@example.com for more information and to discuss a training model and costs that might best suit your needs.

-Since working on our Developing Vocabulary project with schools in 2017/18, we are increasingly being asked for training in this area.
+Since working on our first vocabulary project with schools in 2017/18, we are increasingly being asked for training in this area.

 We can offer series of staff meetings, twilights, half- or full-day INSETs to schools or groups of schools, and are happy to provide tailor-made sessions to support as required.
-Contact us to discuss what might be best for you.
+Contact us by emailing firstname.lastname@example.org to discuss what might be best for you.

 Effective teaching of grammar embedded in quality children's literature